bernardosulzbach/bernardosulzbach.github.io/_posts/2019-10-15-best-time-to-buy-and-sell-stock-with-cooldown.md

 This is a quite simple problem which can be addressed in O(1) space and O(n) time using dynamic programming.
 However, the O(n) space solution seems easier to arrive at.
-The subproblem explored through dynamic programming is that starting day $$i$$ with no stock bought and after the cooldown has ended is equivalent to solving a subproblem which consists of only days $$i$$ through $$n$$.
+The subproblem explored through dynamic programming is that starting day $$i$$ with no stock and after the cooldown has ended is equivalent to solving the original problem with only days $$i$$ through $$n$$.

 In this solution, 0 is used to indicate that no stock is owned, 1 is used to indicate that stock is owned and 2 is used to indicate cooldown.
 The algorithm keeps three values for each day: the maximum profit by starting without stock, the maximum profit by starting with stock and the maximum profit by starting under cooldown.